ikmb-denbi/genome-annotation/docs/installation.md

 ```

 ### Updating the pipeline
 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
-To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline:
+To make sure that you’re running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline:

 ```bash
 nextflow pull NF-hints
 ```

 ### Reproducibility
-It's a good idea to specify a pipeline version when running the pipeline on your data.
+It’s a good idea to specify a pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
-If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.
+If you keep using the same tag, you’ll be running the same version of the pipeline, even if there have been changes to the code since.

 First, go to the [NF-hints releases page](https://github.com/NF-hints/releases) and find the latest version number - numeric only (eg. `1.3.1`).
 Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.

-This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
+This version number will be logged in reports when you run the pipeline, so that you’ll know what you used when you look back in the future.